cosmos/cosmos-sdk/x/bank/spec/01_state.md

 # State

-The `x/bank` module keeps state of three primary objects:
+The `x/bank` module keeps state of the following primary objects:

 1. Account balances
 2. Denomination metadata
 3. The total supply of all balances
+4. Information on which denominations are allowed to be sent.

 In addition, the `x/bank` module keeps the following indexes to manage the aforementioned state: